 Under the Road Traffic Act 1991, money received from on-street parking fines (penalty charge notices) is 'ring fenced', and the regulations are very strict on what that money can be put towards.
 Money received from penalty charge notices issued within Oxford city is offset against the administrative costs of providing the parking enforcement service and in employing the contractor (NSL Services) to carry out the enforcement services.

-Any surplus that remains can only be used to fund transport-related improvements within the city, which includes Thornhill and Water Eaton Park and Ride sites.
+Any remaining surplus can only be used to fund transport-related improvements within the city, including Thornhill and Water Eaton Park and Ride sites.

 The Traffic Penalty Tribunal compiles independent reports on the performance of all local parking authorities.

-If you have a question about a specific parking issue (eg a query about a parking ticket), please go to the appropriate web page in the Parking section to find out who you should contact.
-If you have more general comments or wish to complain about or compliment the service, then please contact us directly.
+If you have a question about a specific parking issue (eg a query about a parking ticket), please go to the appropriate web page in the parking section to find out who you should contact.
+If you have more general comments or wish to complain about or compliment the service, then please contact us.